 There is a separate IRS limit on total combined employer and employee contributions that can be made to the Plan and any other defined contribution plans of the Marsh & McLennan Companies controlled group (Marsh & McLennan Companies and their subsidiaries).
 Under the limit, the total combined employer and employee contributions made on your behalf in the aggregate cannot exceed the lesser of 100% of your compensation or $57,000 for 2020.
 If you are age 50 or older by the end of 2020, the total combined contribution limit is increased to $63,500 (to include catch-up or Roth catch-up contributions).

 Amounts considered for purposes of this limit include before-tax contributions, Roth 401(k) contributions, after-tax contributions, and Company matching contributions (as well as any MMC fixed company contributions received under the Marsh & McLennan Companies 401(k) Savings and Investment Plan prior to a participant's transfer to MMA).
 Rollover Contributions and loan repayments are not included in this limit.

-For purposes of this limit, compensation is defined as your annual compensation including any before-tax and/or Roth 401(k) contributions you make to benefit plans such as the Plan, Flexible Spending Account, medical coverage, dental coverage, Personal Accident Insurance, or the Transportation Reimbursement Incentive Program (TRIP).
+For purposes of this limit, compensation is defined as your annual compensation including any before-tax and/or Roth 401(k) contributions you make to benefit plans such as the Plan, Flexible Spending Account, medical coverage, dental coverage, Voluntary AD&D Insurance, or the Transportation Reimbursement Incentive Program (TRIP).
 The limit may be increased in future years if the IRS announces cost-of-living adjustments.

 In addition, the IRS requires that employee and Company contributions to the Plan meet certain non-discrimination tests.
 Failure to meet such tests may result in the contributions of higher-paid participants (and Company matching contributions) being further limited, reduced or forfeited.